lihaokx/gittest/README.md

 # gittest
-test how to use git
+test how git do you know